CH-Wong/chunheungwong.com/content/projects/how-i-made-this-site.md

 After this is finished, you can go ahead and delete the Azure DNS zone.
 Just don't forget to reset the nameservers of your domain at your DNS provider!
 If you want to continue to use the Azure DNS Zone, copy the existing DNS records from your original DNS provider.
 You should now be able to access your website using `http://yourdomain.com`

-# 3.3 Adding a custom SSL certificate to you apex domain
+## 3.4 Adding a custom SSL certificate to you apex domain
-Sadly, adding an SSL certificate to our apex domain `yourdomain.com` is disabled in Azure for a reason that is beyond my comprehension.
+Sadly, adding an SSL certificate to our apex domain `yourdomain.com` in Azure is disabled for a reason that is beyond my comprehension.
 Luckily, there are quite a few SSL certification methods.
 In this tutorial, we will be using creating a free SSL certificate using [certbot](https://certbot.eff.org/pages/about), an open source tool.
 These certificates are signed by [Let's Encrypt](https://letsencrypt.org/), a non-profit Certificate Authority who are apparently just interested in making the internet a safer place.
 To do this, you will need to have access to a Linux machine.
 On Windows, you can install a Linux Virtual machine using [VMWare](https://www.vmware.com/products/workstation-player.html).
 I would recommend using [Ubuntu](https://ubuntu.com/download/desktop) as your firmware.

 In your linux system, start a terminal and enter the following commands with the domain of your choice: